 Not many people can say they built a snowman in a remote place like Antarctica.
 Just imagine that as a topic around your next dinner party.
 I built a snowman in Antarctica.

-Mount Vinson is the tallest mountain peak in Antarctica, and it stands at a might 4892 meters in height.
-The mountain is part of the Vinson Massif, a high range that takes a minimum of two weeks to trek, and then to summit.
+Mount Vinson is the tallest mountain peak in Antarctica, and it stands at a grandeur of 16,049 feet (4892 meters) in height.
+The mountain is part of the Vinson Massif, a high range that takes a minimum of two weeks to trek, and then to the summit.

 This isn’t an activity for the average person, and this is an intense expedition that takes both time and money to complete.
 It’s part of the fabled seven summits challenge, whereby intrepid mountaineers aim to climb the tallest peak on every continent.

 You need years of mountaineering experience and an intense training and acclimatization program before the attempt.

 Another intrepid destination is the South Pole.
 This is the most southerly location on earth, but there is, in fact, a scientific research base here.
 That means that you can fly into the research base by helicopter, and then you can explore the surrounding area on foot.

 It might be a great experience, but it’s not a cheap one, and you’ll have to have a real desire to visit, to travel here.

 A right of passage for many visitors and one of the most adventurous things to do in Antarctica is a Polar Plunge.
 The Polar Plunge involves jumping into the icy waters of the Antarctic, and it’s a thrill like no other that you can have on your journey south.